balram7878/Web-Development-Learning/React/readme.md

 ## Props drilling is when you pass data (props) from a top-level parent component down through multiple nested components, even if some them don't need it, just to reach a deeply nested child component.

-- Makes code hard to manage and read as your component tree grows.
+> Passing data to many levels of component this makes code hard to manage and read as your component tree grows.

 - can lead to unnecessary re-renders in intermediate compoenents.

 # React Router